homecentr/fleet/README.md

     - yarn test command

 - CI workflow
-    - Validate fleet.yml (or fleet.yaml) files against a json schema (which I must create)
     - Validate all helm charts
-        - Run helm lint
-        - Verify all dependencies are installed
+        - Verify version of the dependencies ???

 - Consolidate bundles which contain external helm chart and custom resources
     - Create a helm chart with defined dependencies